 Q: Why did you contact our school?
 Were we singled out for special attention?

-A: Following our discussions with Education Department officials, we contacted each and every registered Educational Establishment in Hong Kong to introduce ourselves and inform them about our Licensing Scheme providing anytime, anywhere, any device permission to publicly perform films and cable programmes.
+A: Following our discussions with Education Bureau officials, we contacted each and every registered educational establishment in Hong Kong to introduce ourselves and inform them about our Licensing Scheme providing anytime, anywhere, any device permission to publicly perform films and cable programmes.
 We wanted to explain (to each of them) the cost-effectiveness and beneficial advantage of an MPLC Umbrella License® by providing each of them a significant limited time discount offer against our published fees as an incentive for their consideration.

 Q: But we’re a school.
 Why do we need a license at all?
 Don’t we get special protection under the law?

-A: Both the Educational Department and the Intellectual Property Department have made it clear that the liability exemption for instructional purposes covers only a small amount of the public performances taking place in or at schools every day; the vast majority fall outside of that exemption and require a license.
+A: Both the Education Bureau and the Intellectual Property Department have made it clear that the liability exemption for instructional purposes covers only a small amount of the public performances taking place in or at schools every day; most fall outside of that exemption and require a license.
 It may be that certain activities took place in the past that weren’t properly cleared, and an MPLC Umbrella License® can provide a cost-effective compliance solution for both the past and future enjoyment of filmed entertainment.

 Q: Why should we pay attention to you?

 A: To learn more about the incredible ease and benefits of MPLC’s Umbrella License®.
-Our broad representation provides huge economies of scale, making an MPLC Umbrella License a cheaper and administratively easier alternative to onerous title-by-title licensing throughout the course of a year.
-Also because you respect creativity and would probably prefer to watch movies legally instead of breaking the law, and as a school you want to set the right example for students by recognizing and respecting intellectual property rights.
+Our broad representation provides huge economies of scale, making an MPLC Umbrella License a cheaper and administratively easier alternative to onerous title-by-title licensing throughout a year.
+Also because you respect creativity and would probably prefer to watch movies legally instead of breaking the law, and as a school you want to set the right example for students by recognizing, respecting, and protecting intellectual property rights.
 But another big reason is that we have authorization from our clients to waive our customers' liability for any previous unlicensed public performances that may have taken place before we commenced our local operations.

 Q: So what’s an MPLC Umbrella License® anyway?